Lake Elsinore: Lake history

 As a result of the Great Flood of 1862, the level of the lake was very high, and the Union Army created a post at the lake to graze and water their horses.
 In the great 1862–65 drought, most of the cattle in Southern California died and the lake level fell, especially during 1866 and 1867, when practically no rain fell.
 However, the lake was full again in 1872, when it overflowed down its outlet through Temescal Canyon.
 After 1872, the lake again evaporated to a very low level, but the great rains in the winter of 1883–84 filled it to overflowing in three weeks.
 Descriptions of the lake at this time say that large willow trees surrounding the former low-water shore line stood 20 ft or more below the high-water level and were of such size that they must have been 30 or more years old.
-This indicated the high water of the 1860s and 1870s must have been of a very short duration.
+Indications are that the high water of the 1860s and 1870s must have been of a very short duration.

 The rainfall until 1893 was greater than normal, and the lake remained high and overflowed naturally on three or four occasions during that time.
-The lake water was purchased by the Temescal Water Company for the irrigation of land in Corona, California.
+The lake water was purchased by the Temescal Water Company for the irrigation of land in Corona.
 Its outlet channel was deepened, permitting gravity flow down the natural channel of Temescal Canyon to Corona for a year or more after the water level sank below the natural elevation of its outlet.
 As the lake surface continued to recede, a pumping plant was installed, and pumping was continued a few seasons, but the concentration of salts in the lake, due to the evaporation and lack of rainfall, soon made the water unfit for irrigation, and the project was abandoned by the company.
 After 1893, the lake's water level sank almost continuously for nearly 10 years, with a slight rise every winter.
 Heavier precipitation, beginning in 1903, gradually filled the lake to about half the depth above its minimum level since 1883.
 Then in January, 1916, a flood rapidly raised the level to overflowing.

 The lake hosted teams for Olympic training and high-speed boat racing in the 1920s.
-The lake went dry in the mid-1930s, but refilled by 1938.
+It went dry in the mid-1930s, but refilled by 1938.
 The lake ran dry during most of the 1950s and was refilled in the early 1960s.
 More than a week of heavy rains in 1980 flooded the lake, destroying surrounding homes and businesses.
 Since then a multimillion-dollar project has been put into place to maintain the water at a consistent level, allowing for homes to be built close to the lake.
 In 2007, an aeration system was added to prevent fish kills in the lake's ecosystem.
+A series of storms in February 2024, brought the lake to 1,248 ft, a 25 year high.